 Successful completion of these steps will result in full acceptance to the music program.
-The applicant may view his/her status in MyInfo after the completion of the above steps.
 A major in music education carries additional requirements as specified in the Teacher Education Handbook.
 For more information, consult the director of music education.
 Students interested in combining music study with theatre, consult the Drama Program section of this catalog.

 Students interested in combining music study with religious studies, consult the Religious Studies section of this catalog.